-Besides the usual benefits that ISO 9001 brings to organizations, it offers some benefits especially for education institutions due to their specificities.
+Besides the usual benefits that ISO 9001 brings to organizations, it offers some benefits especially for educational institutions due to their specificities.
 The quality in educational institutions has often been interpreted fairly narrowly, focusing on particular features of the education and training services delivered.

 Properly implemented, ISO 9001 will bring the following to the education institution:

 - a shift in emphasis in schools, from a focus on the quality of the teacher toward the performance of the institution as a whole;